carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 ![Figure 3.8](fig/03-default_chart.png){alt='new chart'}

-There are a few steps we need to do to get a chart that better shows our data. we can specifiy that we want a line graph.
+There are a few steps we need to do to get a chart that better shows our data.
+With the Chart Editor open, we can select the type of chart we want, such as a line graph.

 ![Figure 3.9](fig/03-chart_thumbnails.png){alt='select line chart type'}

-We can specify the data for our x -axis.
-With the Chart Editor open, we can select the type of chart we want, such as a line graph, and add an X-axis.
+We can add  X-axis values. .

 ![Figure 3.10](fig/03-add_x_axis.png){alt='add X-axis'}